argonne-lcf/AR2023/_performancehighlights/nwchemex.md

 ---

 {% include txt-intro.html
-    blurb = "As the original NWChem code is some quarter-century old, in updating the NWChem code, the NWChemEx developers decided to rewrite the application from the ground up, with the ultimate goal of providing the framework for a next-generation molecular modeling package.
-The new package is capable of enabling chemistry research on a variety of leading-edge computing systems."
+    blurb = "As the original NWChem code—an ab initio computational chemistry software package which includes quantum chemical and molecular dynamics functionality— is nearly a quarter-century old, in updating the application, the NWChemEx developers decided to rewrite from the ground up, with the ultimate goal of providing the framework for a next-generation molecular modeling package.
+The new code is capable of enabling chemistry research on a variety of leading-edge computing systems."
 %}